Alice McGill: Biography

 McGill was born in the small rural town of Scotland Neck, North Carolina, where she attended a four-room school.
 She was strongly influenced by her parents, both of whom were readers and storytellers.
 She was awarded a four-year scholarship to Elizabeth City State Teacher's College, where she earned a degree in elementary education.
 She taught school for many years before becoming a full-time, traveling storyteller.

 Her storytelling research has taken her to 41 states and Canada, as well as the West Indies and Africa, and she brings her repertoire of American, African, and African American folklore and folk traditions to libraries, classrooms and other venues around the country.
 One of her most well-known performances re-creates the life of Sojourner Truth; the story is based on Truth’s own writings on abolition, women’s rights, motherhood and other topics.

+McGill, along with Mary Carter Smith and Elmira M. Washington, wrote 1985 The Griots' Cookbook.

 McGill is married and lives in Columbia, Maryland.